Do you have a daughter? A granddaughter? Are you a woman? Has suicide impacted your life in any way?

 The Brain and Biochemical Imbalances

 Herein lies the third chapter of my story – the intersection of trauma, cultural and familial pressures, with biochemical imbalances, which go far deeper than simply feeding your daughter a balanced diet.
-It’s actually how these imbalances impact her at the level of DNA influencing her ability to think, feel, and act, leading to something I call The Big 5 Hurting Our World.
+It’s actually how these imbalances impact her at the level of DNA influencing her ability to think, feel, and act.

-Severe stress from any of the above and you have a spark that ignites a rapid-fire leading to depleted levels of key nutrients that your daughter’s brain needs to function optimally (read my post on eating disorders to understand this further).
+Severe stress from any of the above and you have a spark that ignites a rapid-fire leading to depleted levels of key nutrients that your daughter’s brain needs to function optimally (listen to my podcast on eating disorders to understand this further).
 Couple this with the sorry state of our food supply and concerns about food safety (pesticides, GMO’s, etc.), and you have a bomb ready to explode.

 And it’s not just the trigger of stress, no, it’s a transgenerational inheritance (something called epigenetics) of biochemical imbalances that secretly lie in wait for a stressful event to occur, which leads to deviant gene expression and massive oxidative stress.
 If this happens often enough in your daughter, a significant event can take place: bipolar disorder, anorexia, bulimia, or binge eating disorder, ADHD, panic attacks, severe depression, even schizophrenia (which we are seeing more and more of).